Recognising excellence in the mainstay of legal research

 - For co-authored works, at least 50% of all authors must be eligible in accordance with the employment requirement.

-- The article or chapter must satisfy the HERDC definition of research (eg, book chapters are eligible if they satisfy the HERDC requirement).
+- The article or chapter must satisfy the HERDC definition of research and experimental development (eg, book chapters are eligible if they satisfy the HERDC requirement).

 - Each publication can be nominated only once.